 Tuition fees are subject to change from year to year.
-The 2013/14 tuition fee schedule will be made availabe, by Student Accounts, on their website.
+The 2016-17 tuition fee schedule will be made available, by Student Accounts, on their website.

-Registration will occur automatically if you pay at least the minimum first installment of your fees (or officially defer them) by April 20 (summer session) or August 20 (fall/winter sessions).
+Tution Fees Payment: Registration will occur automatically if you pay at least the minimum first installment of your fees (or officially defer them) by August 23, 2016 (for 2016 Fall AND 2017 Winter).
 If your payment has not been received or officially deferred by these dates you will be removed from your courses at any time.
 The Student Accounds office will allow a processing time of 10 days for bank payments to be received by the University before removing you from courses.
 If you wish to register after you have been removed, you will be charged a late registration fee.

 For most full-time, undergraduate students at Woodsworth College, the first avenue of financial assistance is through the federal and provincial (ie OSAP) loan program.
 Eligible students must maintain a course load of at least 60% in each term to qualify for federal/provincial funding.

 If you have no outstanding fees from previous sessions and if you applied for OSAP by the appropriate deadline, you may request deferral of your fees payment.
 This deferral is not automatic!
-You must complete the deferral online (on ROSI) or at the Office of Student Accounts, 215 Huron St or at Woodsworth College registrar's office by the registration deadine or you will be removed from your courses.
-For details, see .
+You must complete the deferral online (on ACORN) or at the Office of Student Accounts, 215 Huron St or at Woodsworth College registrar's office by the registration deadine or you will be removed from your courses.
+For details, see the Student Accounts web site.
 If you need to defer your fees but did not apply for OSAP by the deadline you should go to Admissions & Awards, 172 St. George St., to request a deferral form.

 Financial Aid for Part-time Students